rust-unofficial/too-many-lists/src/fourth-symmetry.md

 # Symmetric Junk

-Alright let's get all that combinatoric symmtery over with.
+Alright let's get all that combinatoric symmetry over with.

 All we have to do is some basic text replacement: